Network Manager⚓️

 Description

-method initializes and starts the network server.
+The StartServer method initializes and starts the network server.
 When called without parameters, it uses the default port configured in the NetworkManager.
 The server generates RSA keys for secure communication and begins listening for incoming connections.

 Remarks